dnanexus/dxWDL/doc/WdlRunnerApp.md

 *unboxed*.

 A workflow is decomposed into fragments, each fragment uses boxed calling convention.
-A task is into a custom applet to allow setting the runspec, access, and various other attributes.
+A task is compiled into a custom applet to allow setting the runspec, access, and various other attributes.
 It uses boxed calling convention, so that calling tasks will not require unboxing.
 Calling native executables (dx:app, dx:applet, dx:workflow) requires